What are Line Impedance Stabilization Networks (LISNs)?

 A generic inductance value of a single straight cable can be calculated using the wire diameter, wire length, and permeability.
 A digital calculator can be accessed by clicking here.
 While most cabling does involve some curve or winding, generally the larger length and diameter the higher the inductance.
 It is best practice to reference the standard as the table below is generic, individual product requirements can vary.

-The value of 50 micro-henry was selected as an inductor by MIL-STD as it represents the inductance of 50 meters of power wiring systems common on a ship or cargo aircraft[3].
+The value of 50 micro-henry was selected as an inductor by MIL-STD-461 as it represents the inductance of 50 meters of power wiring systems common on a ship or cargo aircraft.

-The below chart provides a reference for testing requirements and the most common associated inductance requirements.
-Some standards, as with MIL-STD-461 (standard download), provides a caveats allowing for both to be used in certain sections.
-It is best practice to reference the standard as the table below is generic, individual product requirements can vary.
+The below chart provides a reference for common emissions requirements and the typically used inductance requirements.
+Some standards, as with MIL-STD-461, provides a caveats allowing for both to be used in certain sections.

 Impedance stabilization networks, commonly just called ISNs, are devices that can be used to measure emissions on different data lines as well as used in conducted RF applications.
 These networks will generally vary by cable types, IE coaxial, RJ11, RJ45, etc.

 Line impedance stabilization networks are commonly used for two main applications, emissions measurements as well as conducted RF immunity testing.
-The application and test plan (IE if testing is pre-compliance) will determine the exact methodology how the LISNs will be implemented and associated setup.
+It's common for a single model of LISN to provide capabilities for both uses.

 Conducted Emissions